PrometheusXXV/Steg_PA/README.md

 It is a Steganography GUI based Tool which helps in Encryption and Decryption of Image and Audio.

-Methods Used:
+### Methods Used:
 #### For Image :
 - LSB
 - PRNG
 - PVD
 - Hiding Image in Image

+First 3 methods are used to hide text message in image and the last one is used for hiding image message in image.

 #### For Audio:
 - LSB
 - PHASE CODING
 - CUSTOM

-Completed the LSB, Phase Coding and Custom part in Audio Steg and LSB ,PVD and PRNG in Image Steg and Linked them with the Frontbase
+All 3 methods are used to hide text message in audio file.

 Keep the source files and test files in same folder for easy use.